• Skip to primary navigation

 Top view of 3 black bowls of edamame with ginger and soy sauce on a wood cutting board with 3 sets of chopsticks. this …

-I love this easy and fast edamame side dish recipe made from defrosted frozen edamame.
+I love this easy and fast edamame recipe made from defrosted frozen edamame.
 Serve it with anything from white rice, to stirfrys, to sushi.

 The soy sauce gives this shelled edamame recipe umami (flavor) and the minced ginger spices it up.